Should Students Take the ACT or SAT? Which is better?

-Looking for information about the NEW SAT vs. ACT?
-Read this!
+Looking For information about the NEW SAT vs. ACT?

 Chocolate or vanilla birthday cake?
 Public school or private school?
 ACT or SAT?
 These are all tough decisions you have to make as a parent, and we're here to make that last one easier.
 With the near universal acceptance of both SAT and ACT scores by colleges, much ado has been made about choosing the optimal test.
 There are notable stylistic differences between the tests, and random chance means that every student will score slightly better on one of the tests.
 Nevertheless, we haven't seen most students score substantially differently on the SAT vs. the ACT.
 The most important thing for your family to do is to commit your most precious resource (time!) to one test rather than switching back and forth.
 For most students, that's going to mean leaning toward the SAT.